tdegrunt/jsonschema/README.md

 [![Build Status](https://secure.travis-ci.org/tdegrunt/jsonschema.png)](http://travis-ci.org/tdegrunt/jsonschema)

 # jsonschema
-Simple and fast [JSON schema](http://tools.ietf.org/html/draft-zyp-json-schema-03) validator.
+[JSON schema](http://json-schema.org/) validator, which is designed to be fast and simple to use.
-The latest IETF published draft is v3.
-This library is v3 compatible, but has some v4 additions.
+The latest IETF published draft is v4, this library is mostly v4 compatible.

-We aim to fully support v4 once it is is published.
+## Contributing & bugs
+Please fork the repository, make the changes in you fork and include tests.
+Once you're done making changes, send in a pull request.

+### Bug reports
+Please include a test which shows why the code fails.

 ## Usage